GeoscienceAustralia/sar-pipeline/docs/workflows/aws.md

 ## Envrionment Variables

 At runtime, the pipeline expects the following environment variables to be set.
 These can be passed in using an environment file like below.
 NASA earthdata credentials can be created here - https://urs.earthdata.nasa.gov/.
-Credentials for the Copernicus Data Space Ecosystem (CDSE) can be here - https://dataspace.copernicus.eu/.
+Credentials for the Copernicus Data Space Ecosystem (CDSE) can be created here - https://dataspace.copernicus.eu/.
 The AWS credentials must have write access to the specified bucket location.

 env.secret: